trueos/trueos-docs/trueos-handbook/using.rst

 The rest of this section describes each tab of the Network Manager utility and demonstrates how to view and configure the network settings for both Ethernet and wireless devices.
-It will then present some common troubleshooting scenarios, known issues, and suggestions for when a device does not have a built-in driver.

 .. index:: network devices tab
 .. _Network Devices: